srb-/typescript-node-sandbox/NodejsWebApp1/README.md

 - DONE - check in compiled js!
 - DONE - publish to OpenShift
 - DONE - make sure OpenShift is SSL
-- redirect to SSL, see if you can do local
+- redirect to SSL,
+- DONE - see if you can do local SSL!
 - split files and do modular thing server
 - browser code
 - modular files on client